 The Legend

-Members can download (as PDF files) issues 1 to 18 and 36 to 49 of the club’s quarterly magazine, The Legend.
+Our newsletter – The Legend – is generally published four times a year and is sent to all members.
+Issues 1 to 80 of the club’s quarterly magazine, The Legend, can be downloaded (as PDF files).
 As well as providing links to each of these issues, the Legend download page provides a summary of contents of all issues, which is useful if you are trying to find a specific article in one of the printed magazines.